 The Division of Child Support (DCS) is the state agency that collects child support from parents.
 DCS collects child support:

-DCS has many ways to help you set and collect child support.
 There is a locator service to help find parents who owe support.
-DCS can help you set child support even if the other parent does not live in the state.
+DCS can help you set child support even if the other parent does not live in Washington.

-If the paternity of the child has not been established, DCS will refer the case to the prosecuting attorney's office for a court order of paternity and child support.
+If the child's paternity has not been established, DCS will refer the case to the prosecuting attorney's office for a court order of paternity and child support.
 DCS can also set the support amount through its own administrative system unless (or until) a court sets child support.

 The person assigned to your case, known as a support enforcement officer (SEO), will want whatever information you have that can help in the collection effort.
-If you have a child support court order, such as a dissolution decree, give a copy to the SEO.
+If you have a child support court order, such as a dissolution decree, give the SEO a copy.
 Other information that could help the SEO includes:

 DCS will ask you to update this info as needed.